 1. Try Different Platforms

 Social media is not limited to having a Facebook and Twitter profile.
-There are many other forms of social media platforms like Instagram, Pinterest, Telegram, YouTube, etc. Each different profile has a different engagement strategy and attracts a diverse audience style.
+There are many other forms of social media platforms like Instagram, Pinterest, Telegram, YouTube, etc. Each different profile has a different engagement strategy.
+You can also see UseViral which attracts a diverse audience style.
 Your business may fit better into some categories than others.
 Check which platform will attract the right audience style for you and help you increase your brand awareness.

 2. Advertise Your Social Media Profiles